 Katie Halsey is Professor of English Studies at the University of Stirling, and Co-Director of its centre for Eighteenth-Century Studies.
 Her publications include Jane Austen and her Readers, 1786-1945 (Anthem, 2012) and (with Angus Vine) Shakespeare and Authority (Palgrave, 2018), as well as numerous works on the history of reading.

 MATTHEW SANGSTER (Co-Investigator, University of Glasgow)

 Matthew Sangster is Senior Lecturer in Romantic Studies, Fantasy and Cultural History at the University of Glasgow.
 In the field of Library Studies, he has published on the eighteenth-century records of St Andrews University Library in the Review of English Studies and led the Carnegie-funded ‘Enlightenment Readers in the Scottish Universities’ project (focusing on Glasgow).
 Alongside working on ‘Books and Borrowing 1750-1830: An Analysis of Scottish Borrowers’ Registers’, he is also contributing to another major AHRC project employing library records: ‘Libraries, Reading Communities and Cultural Formation in the Eighteenth-Century Atlantic’ (PI: Mark Towsey).
 His other research interests include the Royal Literary Fund, Fantasy literature, Romantic-period London, literary institutions and the media environment of the 1820s.
-His first monograph, Living as an Author in the Romantic Period, will be published by Palgrave later this year.
+His first monograph, Living as an Author in the Romantic Period, was published by Palgrave in January 2021.